ernstc/SqlDataInspector/README.md

 ## Features

-* Supports Microsoft SQL Server, MySQL.
+* Supports Microsoft SQL Server, MySQL and PostgresSQL.
 * Start inspecting data from the server explorer or from the query editor.
 * Shows the list of tables and views of the database.
 * Shows the list of columns of the selected table or view.